-I am a PhD candidate in the Signal, Speech and Language Interpretation (SSLI) lab at the University of Washington.
+I am a PhD candidate in the Electrical Engineering department at the University of Washington.
 My advisor and committee chair is Mari Ostendorf.

 In summer 2011, I was an intern at Microsoft Research in Redmond, WA.
 I worked with researchers from the Computational User Experiences (CUE) and Natural Language Processing (NLP) groups on normalizing and disambiguating entries of patients' chief complaints by triage nurses in emergency departments.

 Before coming to UW, I worked at the Linguistic Data Consortium.
 Before that, I was a Computer Science and Linguistics major at Swarthmore College.

 View my full CV.